drmlbrt/Kakapo/TecEx-2021/Napalm/napalm_readme.md

 ###### What is the learning trajectory

-I personally suggest finding a course that explains practical network automation.
+I suggest finding a course that explains practical network automation.
-This course will bring you in contact with Linux and Python script.
+This course will bring you in contact with Linux and Python scripting.
 Google is probably your best friend.
 My advice: start small, and that is what we will do today.

 ## Napalm
-For deployed networks automation at you local 'LAN' level is probably not a big issue.
-From the moment that you wan't to manage more than 10 devices, then automation is your friend.
+For deployed networks automation at you local 'LAN' level automation is probably not a big issue.
+From the moment that you want to manage more than 10 devices, then automation is your friend.
-What can it do for you?
+But, what can it do for you?

-the development is at the start small.
-There is a big difference between IOS 15+ and IOS XE.
+First, there is a big difference between IOS 15+ and IOS XE.
-The latter is more equipped and is advanced.
+The latter is more equipped and is focused upon automation.
 So, the first, IOS 15 is less performant.
-There are some small gains to achieve though!
+However, there are some small gains to achieve though!

-It is the perfect playground for you to discover automation.
+this small introduction is the perfect playground for you to discover automation.

 NAPALM!
 Start SMALL :-)
 NAPALM is a collection of ready-made solutions.
 You just need to know how to use that NAPALM solution.
 So RTM (read-the-manual).

-First step: boot up you Virtual Machine (Ubuntu 20.04 and your PyCharm) Open a new python file.
+#####First step: boot up you Virtual Machine (Ubuntu 20.04 and your PyCharm)
+######Open a new python file.
+Write the following code:

 `install python package NAPALM & json & pprint`

-start with:
+S tart with:

 `from napalm import get_network_driver`